-Immediate breast reconstruction may be done at the time of your mastectomy.
+Breast reconstruction using only a breast implant may be done immediately at the time of your mastectomy or sometime thereafter.
 After the general surgeon removes your breast tissue, the plastic surgeon will then implant a breast implant that completes the reconstruction.
 In reconstruction following mastectomy, a breast implant is most often placed submuscularly.